-3.5 Risk Assessment Policy
+Risk Assessment Policy

 Most of the activities carried out by TAMOS Education are routine and generally low risk in nature and do not require being formally risk assessed.
 However, for any activity involving a significant risk, a written risk assessment will be carried out.
-We have conducted the following risk assessments: General risk; Manual handling; Field trips; Sports.
+Commonly risk assessments are conducted for the following reasons: General risk; Manual handling; Field trips; Sports; science experiments.

-Risk assessments must be brought to the attention of all relevant staff and pupils involved in the activity, and a copy sent to the Administrative Office.
+Risk assessments must be brought to the attention of all relevant staff and pupils involved in the activity, and a copy sent to the school directors for authorisation and to administrative offices.